Looking for where to eat in Halifax, Nova Scotia? We’re covering the best restaurants in Halifax in this food guide so get ready to dig in!

-As Nova Scotia’s capital, Halifax is home to some of the best seafood and restaurants in Canada so a trip to Halifax is not complete without checking out its food.
+As Nova Scotia’s capital, Halifax is home to some of the best seafood and restaurants in Canada so a trip is not complete without checking out the best restaurants in Halifax.

 Aside from the many attractions in the city, the Halifax food scene is growing rapidly making it a perfect destination for foodies and seafood lovers.